rouyang2017/SISSO/README.md

 R. Ouyang, S. Curtarolo, E. Ahmetcik, M. Scheffler, and L. M. Ghiringhelli, Phys.
 Rev. Mater.
 2, 083802 (2018).
 R. Ouyang, E. Ahmetcik, C. Carbogno, M. Scheffler, and L. M. Ghiringhelli, J. Phys.: Mater.
 2, 024002 (2019).

-Please use corresponding input templates when switching to a new version.
+Please use the corresponding new input templates when switch to this version.
 See the wiki page for the list of published works using SISSO for materials discovery.